DanWahlin/CopilotAdventures/README.md

 To get started, ensure that you have both the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) and [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extensions installed and are signed in to GitHub in VS Code.
 We have a GitHub Codespace setup to help you get started quickly.

+If you're new to GitHub Copilot, check out this video to get started and understand the benefits it can bring to your development workflow.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Dlt-DCLHnxM?si=Nv3wchf-bEdeYuyD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Choose Your Own Copilot Adventure

 <img src="./Images/choose-own-adventure.jpg" />